Residue currents with prescribed annihilator ideals on singular varieties: Preliminaries

 \begin{thm} Let $f = (f_1,\dots,f_p)$ be a tuple of holomorphic functions defining a complete intersection.
 Let $R^f$ be the current associated to the Koszul complex of $f$, $R^f = \mu \wedge e_1\wedge \dots \wedge e_p$, and let $\mu^f$ be the Coleff-Herrera product of $f$.
 Then $\mu = \mu^f$. \end{thm}

-The current $R^f$ was originally introduced by Passare, Tsikh and Yger in \cite{PTY} (defined more directly), referred to as a Bochner-Martinelli type residue current.
+The current $R^f$ was originally defined by Passare, Tsikh and Yger in \cite{PTY} (in a more direct way), referred to as a Bochner-Martinelli type residue current.
 The equality of the Coleff-Herrera product and the Bochner-Martinelli type residue current was originally proved in \cite{PTY}, Theorem~4.1, see also \cite{AndCH}, Corollary~3.2 for an alternative proof.

 The definition of the Coleff-Herrera product and Bochner-Martinelli type current works also in the singular case, and the equality of those in the case of complete intersection, Theorem~\ref{thmbmch} also holds; the proof in \cite{AndCH} works also in the singular case, see \cite{Lar1}, Theorem~6.4.